NGDSystems/Chia_on_CSD/README.md

 # Chia_on_CSD

-## 1- Install instructions for Ubuntu/Debian
+## 1- Install instructions for Ubuntu/Debian on CSD

 ```
 ngd@node1:~$ sudo apt-get update